 It wasn’t the competition, judgment, or critique in and of itself.
-Evaluation by others is a fact of life we all need to accept.
-And competition actually pushes you to be the best you can be if you will let it.
-(My piano tuner back home imparted that wisdom to me.
+Evaluation by others is a fact of life we must all accept.
+Competition can push you to your highest potential if you will let it.
+(My piano tuner growing up imparted that wisdom to me.
 True story.)
-The poison was this lie that crept in at some point and took up residence inside me, this label that I allowed to lodge itself in my heart: Not good enough.
+The poison was a lie that crept in at some point and took up residence inside me, this label that I allowed to lodge itself in my heart: Not good enough.

 Suddenly I wondered if maybe this was the reason for my classical music hiatus.
 Perhaps this was why God had removed it from my life.
 So I could be healed.
 So I could separate myself from this feeling of inadequacy.

 I don’t know if that’s the case.
 I’m not certain exactly what God has in store on this adventure I’m living (which is what makes it an adventure) or all the reasons why He has me where He has me right now.
 What I do know is that hearing those words from Him was powerful.
 It was like having poison sucked out of me and feeling the blood rush through my veins again with renewed vigor.

-The other thing I know is that I love classical music.
+The other thing I know: I love classical music.

 The night after my first practice session, I had a dream.
 I was at a music school for an audition.
 I needed a practice room to warm up in, but I searched and searched to no avail.
 Typical piano stress dream.
 Except in this dream, I wasn’t stressed.
 Incredibly, even though I was dropping my coat and books all over the floor (as I often do in real life), I felt no stress!